An itemised funeral quote: hands sorting funeral paperwork in a folder

 A direct cremation stripped to the minimum:

-Compare this to the same physical service at White Lady Funerals (Pennant Hills, NSW): from $8,883, per its published price disclosure (last verified 2026-07-03).
-The difference is loaded almost entirely into the professional fee ($5,210 at White Lady Pennant Hills vs under $1,000 at budget providers).
+Compare this to the same physical service at White Lady Funerals (Pennant Hills, NSW): its Cremation Only product is listed from $8,782, per its price disclosure dated 6 July 2026.
+The difference is loaded almost entirely into the professional fee ($5,210 at White Lady Pennant Hills vs $750 to $1,000 at budget providers).

 What a traditional burial actually costs